Skip to Main Content

 Copyright, Public Domain & Fair Use

+Before including images, videos, and other works into a project, you must determine if the source is copyrighted.
 Many works are copyrighted, which means that the owner legally has say over how they are used.
 Watch the video to learn more about copyright as well as exceptions when copyrighted material can be used without permission from the owner.

 Creativity, Copyright, and Fair Use (by Common Sense Education, 2020)